Skip to main content

 14. Remediation

-14.1 Where the Connecting Party fails to meet the Requirements and/or is otherwise in breach of its obligations under this Connection Agreement, then the Connecting Party shall agree a remediation plan with NHS Digital in reasonable timescales and will provide evidence of the actions taken as part of the remediation plan at specified points during the period agreed for implementation of the remediation plan.
+14.1 Where the Connecting Party fails to meet the Requirements and/or is otherwise in breach of its obligations under this Connection Agreement, then the Connecting Party shall agree a remediation plan with NHS England in reasonable timescales and will provide evidence of the actions taken as part of the remediation plan at specified points during the period agreed for implementation of the remediation plan.

 14.2 Unless otherwise agreed, the period for implementation of the remediation plan shall be 30 days.